flexible spending account

 The HR Service Center manages your enrollment in and eligibility for this benefit plan.
 For all other questions regarding your coverage, contact the claims administrator.
 A claims administrator manages the administration of your plan — for example, claims, account balances, ID cards, what's covered and what's not, provider networks, phone numbers, the administrator's website or mobile app, and more.

-dependent day care spending account (DCSA)
+dependent care flexible spending account (dependent care FSA)

 • Plan Type Flexible Spending Account Plan